About the Independent Hospital Pricing Authority

 Visit our website for more information about who we are and what we do.

-Activity based funding
+About activity based funding

 Activity based funding (ABF) is a way of funding public hospitals whereby they are paid for the number and mix of patients they treat.
 If a hospital treats more patients, it receives more funding.
-ABF takes into account the fact that some patients are more complicated to treat than others do.
+ABF takes into account the fact that some patients are more complicated to treat than others.

-ABF uses national classifications, cost weights and nationally efficient prices to determine the amount of funding for each activity or service.
+ABF uses national classifications, cost weights, and nationally efficient prices to determine the amount of funding for each activity or service.

-It enables efficiency comparisons between hospitals, and allows system and hospital managers to identify inefficient practices, manage costs and optimise resource allocation.
+It enables efficiency comparisons between hospitals and allows system and hospital managers to identify inefficient practices, manage costs and optimise resource allocation.

 Activity Based Funding Conference 2021